proudcloud/awesome/PRACTICES.md

 - Prefer [rspec](https://github.com/rspec/rspec) for testing with the `expect().to` syntax
 - Prefer [figaro](https://rubygems.org/gems/figaro) for 12-factor style app configuration
+- Prefer to commit your `config/*.yml` files, except database.yml (private repos only!)

 CSS and JS: